neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     vector = embedder.embed_query("some text")

-Other vector retriever configuration
+Other Vector Retriever Configuration
 ----------------------------------------

-Often, you won't be interested in all node properties, only a few of them will be relevant to be added to the context in the LLM prompt.
-You can configure the properties to be returned using the `return_properties` parameter:
+Often, not all node properties are pertinent for the RAG context; only a selected few are relevant for inclusion in the LLM prompt context.
+You can specify which properties to return using the `return_properties` parameter:

 .. code:: python